 Illumination has an exclusive financing and distribution partnership with Universal Pictures.
 In April 2016, it was announced that Universal's parent company and Comcast subsidiary, NBCUniversal, would purchase rival studio DreamWorks Animation for $3.8 billion.
-The effects of the acquisition to Illumination wasn't made clear, other then bringing the two studios under the same roof.
+The effects of the acquisition to Illumination wasn't made clear, other then bringing the two studios under the same roof and shaking up the release dates of both companies' future films.
 Illumination is expected to remain a separate brand from DreamWorks for the time being, making the two sister brands.
 In contrast, Laika, which co-produced its first four films under Universal Pictures's Focus Features label, remains an independent studio unaffiliated with NBCUniversal or Comcast.

 List of films produced by Illumination Entertainment: